 You can submit a FOIA Request through SecureRelease.
 Provide a clear and detailed description of the record(s) being requested.
 This information will help expedite the search process.
 Please include dates, times, officer names if available, certificate numbers, type of document, entry numbers, etc. The more detail you can provide, the better chances you will receive the information you are looking for.
 Note: Travel Records only go back to 1982.
 FOIA does not require agencies to answer questions.
 Questions posed as FOIA requests will not be processed.

-If requesting information about yourself, please include as much information as possible to assist us in locating the record(s) you are seeking, to include your Date of Birth, Alien number (A number), your parents’ names, and any alias’ you may have used at the time of entry or apprehension.
+If requesting information about yourself, please include as much information as possible to assist us in locating the record(s) you are seeking, to include your Date of Birth, Alien number (A number), your parents’ names, and any alias you may have used at the time of entry or apprehension.
+It is recommended that you submit a signed Certification of Identify form, or a perjury statement and signature or notary.

 If you are an attorney or a third party requesting information on behalf of someone else (other than your own minor child) you must attach a written consent from the subject of record.
 It is recommended that you use Form G-28, or you may submit a written notarized consent.